 Limited vocabulary with limited understanding of what words mean

 Having trouble answering questions starting with 'Wh-'

 A speech pathologist can help by undertaking a speech and language assessment if you have concerns that your child may have a speech and language delay.

 Behavioural hearing tests (six months to five years)

 Visually Reinforced Orientation Audiometry (VROA)

-A ‘puppet test’ or VROA is often used with children under three years of age.
+A “puppet test” or VROA is often used with children under three and a half years.
 This involves the child learning to turn towards a speaker whenever a loud sound is presented.
 When the child looks to the speaker, a puppet is shown as a reward.
 Children quickly understand that when they hear the sound, the puppet will appear if they turn to the source.
 Once a child has learnt to turn to the sound at louder levels, we can check for the softest sound they can hear.

 Individual ear results can be determined if the child will wear headphones during the test.
-Most children enjoy this game, and it’s possible to get a full graph of hearing in each ear on most children at this age.
+Most children enjoy this game, and it’s possible to get a full graph of hearing for at least the better hearing ear on most children at this age.

-Play audiometry can be used for children between three to five years of age.
+Play audiometry can be used for children between three to five years.
 This requires the child to listen for whistles or beeps while wearing headphones, and perform a fun task such as putting a coin in a piggy bank or a piece in a puzzle.

-Making a “game” of the hearing tests keeps the child’s interest and enables a full picture of the hearing in each ear to be gained in around 15 to 30 minutes.
+Making a “game” of the hearing assessment keeps the child’s interest and enables a full picture of the hearing in each ear to be gained in around 30 minutes.